Support Policies

 Our customers have three options to choose from when it comes to releases: Long Term Support (LTS), Current, or Preview releases.
 Here's what you need to know about each option:

 • LTS releases: These are supported for 5 years after the general availability date, or 1 year after a subsequent release has been promoted to LTS - whichever is shorter.
 Our LTS releases are designed to be used with the underlying LTS versions of the .NET and Visual Studio platforms, to ensure a complete and stable technology stack.
 However, there may be instances where certain features or platforms are no longer supported in a given release.
-These are referred to as "Exclusions" and may require an update to a subsequent release or have been abandoned altogether.
+These are referred to as "Exclusions" and may require an update to a subsequent release or might have been abandoned altogether.

-• Preview releases: These include alpha releases and release candidates, and are supported until the next Preview, Current, or LTS release of the same minor version is published.
+• Preview releases: These include alpha releases and release candidates and are supported until the next Preview, Current, or LTS release of the same minor version is published.

 To be eligible for technical support, customers using the LTS option must have the latest patch update installed within the same minor release.

-Metalama 2023.0 May 3rd, 2023 Current 2 months after some future Current or LTS version is released None
+Metalama 2024.2 August 29, 2024 Current 2 months after some future Current or LTS version is released None

-PostSharp 2023.0 January 12, 2023 Current 2 months after some future Current or LTS version is released None
+PostSharp 2024.1 April 30, 2024 Current 2 months after some future Current or LTS version is released None

 Supported Platforms and Frameworks